The Gravitational Aspect of Information: The Physical Reality of Asymmetric "Distance": Abstract

 \section{Abstract}

-We demonstrate that when a Brownian bridge is physically constrained to be \textit{canonical}, its time evolution becomes identical to an m-geodesic on the statistical manifold of Gaussian distributions.
-This finding provides strong evidence that, akin to general relativity where free particles follow geodesics, purely random processes also follow ``straight lines" defined by the geometry of information.
-This geometric principle is a direct consequence of the dually flat structure inherent to information geometry, originating from the asymmetry of informational ``distance" (divergence) leading to the violation of metric compatibility.
-Our results suggest a geometric foundation for randomness and open the door to an equivalence principle for information.
+We show that when a Brownian bridge is physically constrained to satisfy a canonical condition, its time evolution exactly coincides with an m-geodesic on the statistical manifold of Gaussian distributions.
+This identification provides a direct physical realization of a geometric concept in information geometry.
+It implies that purely random processes evolve along informationally straight trajectories, analogous to geodesics in general relativity.
+Our findings suggest that the asymmetry of informational ``distance" (divergence) plays a fundamental physical role, offering a concrete step toward an equivalence principle for information.